 True default divorces are for those who are getting no response from their spouses during the filing process.
 If your spouse is in the military or is incarcerated, the filing requirements may differ and will require a specialized approach to produce results.

-Contact our Los Angeles County divorce attorneys at the Land Legal Group to learn how we can guide you through the legal process by calling 310-552-3500 today to learn how we pursue results for each of our client’s unique circumstances without delay.
+Contact our Los Angeles spousal support attorney at the Land Legal Group to learn how we can guide you through the legal process by calling 310-552-3500 today to learn how we pursue results for each of our client’s unique circumstances without delay.

 What is a Default Divorce in California?